-PROMOTE MARITIME SAFETY AND SECURITY CULTURE AWARENESS

-- Codification of the Maritime Safety and Security Rules and Regulations - Streamlining of Maritime Safety and Security Rules and Regulations - · Institutionalization of the Ships and Ports Security Code - Reconstitution of the National Maritime Safety and Security Council (NMSSC) - · Ratification and full implementation of all relevant international Maritime Safety and Security Conventions - Enhancement of Emergency Response Capability - Modernization of Communication System and Aids to Navigation - Updating of Hydrographic Services in Navigational Sea Lanes - Categorization of Navigational Areas Development of Maritime Transport Safety and Security Portal - · Development of Integration of Maritime Safety and Security Module to Maritime Schools (K-12) - Enhanced Information, Education and Communication (IEC) Campaign - · Development of Elearning of Training on Maritime Transport Safety and Security - · Development of an Integrated Database System of Philippine Merchant and Fishing Fleets - · Digitalization of Compliance Monitoring and Enforcement a.
+OVERRIDING PROGRAM 1: ENHANCEMENT OF MARITIME SAFETY AND SECURITY [MERCHANT AND FISHING FLEETS] OUTCOME: ENSURED MORE COMPLIANT SHIPS WITH INTERNATIONAL AND/OR NATIONAL SAFETY STANDARDS INCLUDING FISHING VESSELS; DECREASED MARITIME ACCIDENTS/ INCIDENTS INVOLVING ALL TYPES OF SHIPS SAFELY AND SECURITY PGRADE SYSTEM AND NFRASTRUCTURE PROMOTE MARITIME SAFETY AND SECURITY CULTURE AWARENESS STRENGTHEN RESEARCH AND DEVELOPMENT Security Rules and Regulations Institutionalization of the Ships and Ports Security Code Reconstitution of the National Maritime Safety and Security Council Enhancement of Emergency Response Capability Modernization of Communication System and Aids to Navigation Updating of Hydrographic Services in Navigational Sea Lanes Categorization of Navigational Areas Development of Maritime Transport Safety and Security Portal Development of Integration of Maritime Safety and Security Module to Maritime Schools (K-12) Enhanced Information, Education and Communication (IEC) Campaign Development of E- learning of Training on Maritime Transport Safety and Security Development of an Integrated Database System of Philippine Merchant and Fishing Fleets Digitalization of Compliance Monitoring and Enforcement a.
 Codification of the Maritime Safety and security Rules and Regulations refers to the process of arranging in a systematic legal form or order all maritime safety and security regulations.
 These are incorporated into a single new code to enhance clarity and better understanding for all stakeholders.
 Codification shall be undertaken in collaboration with concerned service units of the agency to cover the different stages in the life cycle of a vessel from acquisition/construction, launching, operation, certification up to decommissioning.